Skip to content

 include:remote

-Use include: - remote to add files located in remote repositories.
+Use include: - remote to include files located in remote repositories.

-This feature is available in the self-hosted version of the service
+This functionality is available in the self-hosted version of the service.

 Example: